mrcrowl/vscode-easy-less/README.md

 `out: { boolean | filepath: string | folderpath: string }`
  * Redirects the css output to a different file.
  * This setting can be used to override a project-wide `"out": false` setting, where you only want certain `.less` files to be generated.
- * If filepath is used, but no file extension is specified, it will append `.css`
+ * If filepath is used, but no file extension is specified, it will append `.wxss`
- * If folderpath is used, the less filename will be used, but with the `.css` extension
+ * If folderpath is used, the less filename will be used, but with the `.wxss` extension
  * Filepath is relative to the current file.

 `sourceMap: { boolean }`
  * Enables generation of source map files.
- * When enabled, a `.css.map` file will be output in the same direction as the `.css` file (except when `sourceMapFileInline` is set, see below).
+ * When enabled, a `.wxss.map` file will be output in the same direction as the `.wxss` file (except when `sourceMapFileInline` is set, see below).
  * The `out` setting is respected.

 `sourceMapFileInline: { boolean }`
  * Inline the source map within the css
- * When enabled, the `.css` file outputted will contain an inline source-map
+ * When enabled, the `.wxss` file outputted will contain an inline source-map

 `compress: { boolean }`
  * Compresses the css output by removing surplus white-space.